The Tour of Břevnov monastery

 Since 1045, Bishop St. Adalbert (Vojtěch), the cofounder of the monastery, has been venerated as the church’s patron saint, too (for more information about St. Adalbert see pages above).

 At the turn of the 15th and 16th centuries, the dedication of the church to St. Benedict, St. Alexius, St. Boniface and St. Adalbert (Vojtěch) sank into oblivion little by little and St. Margaret, became very popular as the patroness saint of the church, mainly due to pilgrimages.
 As it is written in Legenda Aurea, St. Margaret refused to marry the prefect of Antioch and confessed to be a Christian.
 She was tortured and imprisoned.
 In the prison a dragon appeared threatening to kill her but she killed it instead by blessing it with a cross.
 Shortly after she was beheaded (c. the 2nd half of the 3rd century).
-The relics of St. Margaret were given to Břevnov monastery by the Hungarian King Béla IV in 1262.
+The relics of St. Margaret were given to Břevnov monastery in 1262.
 Today they are kept in the altar of Virgin Mary in the southern part of the church’s chancel.

 Information for visitors: during the tour led by a Czech guide you can survey the church as the following account suggests.